sparkflows/sparkflows-docs/docs/tutorials/data-science/telco-churn-prediction.rst

 - Splits the dataset into (.8, .2).
 - Performs Random Forest Classification.
 - Performs prediction using the model generated on the remaining 20% dataset.
-- Finally evaluates the prediction results.
+- Finally evaluates the prediction result.

 .. figure:: ../../_assets/tutorials/machine-learning/telco-churn-prediction/telco-churn-prediction-node-si.png
    :alt: Machine Learning